CompuCell3D/PythonScriptingManual/docs/inertia_tensor.rst

 and similarly for the ``y`` coordinate.

-Now, for the new cell with additional pixel we have the following
+Now, for the new cell with an additional pixel, we have the following
 relation:

 .. math::